Our Team

 caty@mibreastfeeding.org

-As the owner of Mother Heart Birth Services and as the Implementation Coordinator for the Michigan Breastfeeding Network, Caty is privileged to see the impact of birth and lactation work everywhere from individual homes to community organizations and even statewide policies.
-Caty has proudly served with MIBFN since 2018, striving to bring to pass the advocacy, community-building, and education efforts of the organization through day-to-day commitment to the core values that center the work of the team and its partners.
+As the owner of Mother Heart Birth Services and as the Implementation and Support Manager for the Michigan Breastfeeding Network, Caty values the impact that birth and lactation justice work does for individuals, families, community organizations, and large scale policies.
+Within her MIBFN role, Caty transcends organizational departments to offer day-to-day commitment to the core values that center the work of the team and its partners.
 Her biggest supporter is her husband, who has been by her side since they were 14, and together they have three incredible kiddos.
-When they get a chance, they love to play board/card games, complete escape rooms, swim/run/ski/rock climb/floor is lava, or snuggle up by the fireplace with an exciting movie or hilarious tv series.
+When they get a chance, they love to play board, card games, complete escape rooms, swim, run, ski, rock climb, get together with family members, or snuggle up with popcorn or ice cream (or both) to watch an exciting movie or hilarious tv series.

 Shannon McKenney Shubert, MPH, CLC